Faith, Courage and Insecurity: Acupuncture Treatment for Fear-based Conditions

 This seems to be a time of great fear and uncertainty.
 I don’t recall so many people around me feeling as vulnerable as they appear lately.
 Certainly the economic difficulties of the past year contribute.
 Being in a time of war, and the memory of the war being brought to our own land is also contributing to a sense of insecurity.
 One can retreat into fear and despair at times such as these.
 However, periods of uncertainty can also allow us to examine the issue of security in general: where does our sense of security come from?
 What is the base upon which our lives are built?
 In a world that is constantly shifting, how do we keep from falling apart every time we are faced with change, instability and uncertainty?

 Many of the greatest innovations within Chinese Medicine occurred during times of great instability.
-The time of the Warring States allowed the birth of the great medical classic The Nei Jing, upon which Chinese Medicine is based.
+The time of the Warring States (475-221 BC) allowed the birth of the great medical classic The Nei Jing, upon which Chinese Medicine is based.
 Times of epidemic also brought revolutionary contributions to the medicine.
-These times of difficulty pushed both the medical field and the common folk to examine what it takes to maintain and restore health.
+These difficult times pushed both the medical field and the common folk to examine what it takes to maintain and restore health.

 During the time of the Nei Jing a greater emphasis was placed upon personal responsibility in maintaining health.
 The word responsibility is not meant as a judgmental term.
 Its intention is not to shame people, but to help set them free.
 Responsibility gives a person back a sense of control and action.
 It is very easy to feel a victim when difficulty arises in life: in one’s health, financial security or relationships.
 Being a victim strips a person of responsibility and therefore the ability to change or improve their circumstances.
 It is a self-defeatist state.